lammps/lammps/doc/src/Howto_mdi.rst

 script which use LAMMPS as either an MDI driver or engine or both.
 Three example use cases are provided:

-* Run ab intitio MD (AIMD) using 2 instances of LAMMPS, one as driver and one as an engine.
+* Run ab initio MD (AIMD) using 2 instances of LAMMPS, one as driver and one as an engine.
 As an engine, LAMMPS is a surrogate for a quantum code.